 People watching is a great way for writers to help develop their characters, but it's also a great way to get the creative sparks flying.

-Here's what you do… make up back stories for the people you're watching.
-If you see an older couple sitting on a park bench, imagine what events lead them to this meeting.
+Here's what you do… Make up back stories for the people you're watching.
+If you see an older couple sitting on a park bench, imagine what events led them to this meeting.
 Have they known each other long?
 Did they just meet?
 What are they discussing?
 Maybe they're aliens?
 Don't hold back.
 Be creative.
-If you happen to be with someone, bounce your ideas off one another, and take turns with the story.
+If you happen to be with someone, bounce your ideas off one another and take turns with the story.

 05. Walk the Web